 Safeguarding arrangements are secure and effectiveOFSTED; June 2017

-Our beliefs and goals are encapsulated in an Inclusion Policy and an Accessibility Plan that lay out clearly the way that SET Ixworth School operates with regard to inclusive practice.
+Our beliefs and goals are encapsulated in an SEND Policy and an Accessibility Plan that lay out clearly the way that SET Ixworth School operates with regard to inclusive practice.
 All staff are expected to know every student’s name and needs.
 Our ethos, founded on the 6Cs to Success (Co-operation, Commitment, Confidence, Community, Challenge and Celebration) will ensure that every student has the same access to the experiences and challenges of School life.

 At SET Ixworth School, inclusion is part of a much larger picture than just placement in regular classes.
 Inclusion is about having access, but it is also about being welcomed and embraced as a member who belongs to our diverse community.
 We believe that the objective of inclusion is achieved only when a student is participating in the activities of the School and their classes with the support they need to achieve to their highest potential.

 From time to time, students may need access to additional support because of specific short-term issues.
 For example, if a student has had to deal with the bereavement of a close family member or friend, then they will need special emotional support.
 In these circumstances we will work closely with the family and other agencies to make sure that we provide the support the student needs to help them deal with their emotions and to enable them to continue to make progress in their studies.